Fit Slow Cooker Queen

 What Are Baked Apples?

 Baked apples are literally apples that are baked until soft, usually with the cavity of the apples hollowed out and stuffed with a sweet filling.
 Or in this case slow cooked or pressurized since I’m not actually baking my apples in the oven.
-When the weather starts to cool down as fall really gets into full effect, I start looking for meals that are hearty and warm to make me feel cozy.
-These slow cooker or Instant Pot baked apples are one of my go-to fall favorites that checks all those boxes.
-I feel like the flavors of apples, cinnamon, and maple syrup are almost the official flavors of fall, and I love that I get to incorporate all of them into this one dessert.
 This recipe for baked apples is a healthy dessert option that gets most of its sweetness from the natural sugars found in the apples themselves.
 It’s also vegan and paleo diet friendly, too, so you don’t have to feel guilty about satisfying your sweet tooth!

 filling mixture